axelcournac/Repeats_elements/README.md

 ## Filtering of the data

-We first assigned to each correct read the restriction fragment.
+We first assigned to each correct read the restriction fragment of the associated HiC experiement.
 We used a C code assignment.c.
-All the genome is put into memory for rapidity raison.
-The file frag_hindiii_chrALL.dat1 (a copy is present in the repository data) contains the restriction map of the genome for the enzyme.
+All the genome is put into memory for faster code execution.
+The file frag_hindiii_chrALL.dat1 (a copy is present in the repository data) contains the restriction map of the genome for the assoicated enzyme.
 The map was done using the tool restrict from emboss (http://emboss.bioinformatics.nl/cgi-bin/emboss/restrict).

-The code assignment.c makes several filter on the reads:
+The code assignment.c makes several filters on the reads:
 - It can filter a range of sizes of the DNA segments to the reads to be considered valid.
 This range must correspond to the range that the sequencer accepts.
-For example, put it at [200 pb - 500 bp].
+For example, we put it at [200 pb - 500 bp].
 - It can filter reads according to the distance between the start of the read and the next restriction site: reads too clothed of the restriction site could be non valid alignments.

 To use the assignment.c, compile it and simply execute it: